microsoft/azure-iot-developer-kit/docs/_projects/02-remote-monitoring.md

 1. Go to your Azure IoT Suite, and click **DASHBOARD**.

-2. Azure IoT Suite solution console, you will see DevKit sensor status.
+2. On the Azure IoT Suite solution console, you will see your DevKit sensor status.

 {% include gallery id="layouts_gallery" caption="View sensor information within Azure IoT Suite." %}

 ## Problems and feedback

-If you encounter problems, you can find [FAQs]({{"/docs/faq/" | absolute_url }}) if you encounter problems or reach out to us from the channels below.
+If you encounter problems, please refer to [FAQs]({{"/docs/faq/" | absolute_url }}) or reach out to us from the channels below.

 {% include feedback.html tutorial="remote-monitoring" %}